marxian/tariffic/README.md

 I chose Sainsbury's because they seem more willing (than Tescos at least) to display country of origin - for which I commend them.
 It still works best for goods like posh coffee where there's a marketing advantage for proclaiming the origin country.

-You can get an [installable pack of Tariffic](https://github.com/downloads/marxian/tariffic/tariffic.crx) but you probably don't want to since its so flakey.
+You can get an [installable pack of Tariffic](https://github.com/downloads/marxian/tariffic/tariffic.crx) but you probably don't want to since its so wonky.

 Next steps?
 Implement an alternative display for products with no listed country of origin - perhaps something which says.